infokadze/infokadze/README.md

 **Spin Casino.**
 * 2 in 1 game, which includes Slots Maschine and Dices with various game level designs and autospin feature.

-Created using UIKit + 3rd party frameworks with MVC-likeish design approach.
+Created using UIKit + 3rd party frameworks with MVC design approach.

 **Captain Cooks.**
 * Captain Cooks is an adventure multi-purpose game, where you can play memorize-like game as a bonus game as well as play original slots casino-like game with various animated levels, sounds and great UX.
 Background music has been done by me using Ableton and various vsti's.